allankp/pytest-testrail/README.rst

     py.test --testrail=<settings file>.cfg

-This will create a test run in TestRail, add all marked tests to run.
+This will create a test run in TestRail (if not provided), add all marked tests to run.
 Once the all tests are finished they will be updated in TestRail.

 ::